 Take your 2nd 9″x18″ pillow back piece and turn under the seam ¼″ and sew in place.
 Sew another piece of ribbon to the center of this piece.

 Attach a piece of ribbon about 10″ long to your pillow front at the top.
 Each end should be 3″ in from the side of the pillow.

 Using your piping foot attach piping to the edge of the pillow front.
-Raw edge of the piping flush with the raw edge of the pillow front.
+The raw edge of the piping flush with the raw edge of the pillow front.

 Pin the 2 pillow back pieces to pillow front piece.
 The ribbons should be matching in the center and the piece with the extra piece sewn onto it should be on top (the photo is wrong, learned that one the hard way *wink*).

 Using your piping foot sew pillow front to pillow back along the same stitching line you used to attach your piping.

 Clip corners, turn right side out and you’re done!